AFraderaSola/Scerevisiae_RBPs_Interactome/02_KOscreen/YKAFXXX/LFQ/01_CoreAnalysis/README.md

 If the script runs properly, it generates a series of output files that can roughly be categorized into the following categories:

 - **_Tables_**: Either in .txt or .csv format, a number of tables will be generated containing the analysis results.
 Noteworthy are the following:
-  - YAFXXX_QuantifiedProteins.csv contains **all** the proteins detected in **all** conditions after the filtering steps and its associated intensity, imputed intensity, and statistical values.
+  - YKAFXXX_QuantifiedProteins.csv contains **all** the proteins detected in **all** conditions after the filtering steps and its associated intensity, imputed intensity, and statistical values.
   - YKAFXXX_Enriched_YKAFXXX_vs_YKAF000.csv contains the **significantly enriched** proteins from comparing a RBP-KO (KO) to a wild type (WT).
 We obtain the **PPI** set for each bait from this file.

 Supplementary table 9 from the **"RNA-dependent interactome allows network-based assignment of RBP function"** publication were generated from the output tables of this script.
 A table summary can be found on the 00_KOScreeningMasterFile.xlsx file, while the combined Quantified and Enriched tables for each KO-RBP can be found at  01_CoreAnalysis_LFQ_QuantifiedProteins.xlsx, 01_CoreAnalysis_LFQ_EnrichedProteins.xlsx, respectively (02_KOscreen folder).

 - **_Plots_**: The previously mention plots (RBP_label_free_analysis.R Script section) will be generated in .pdf.

 Figure 4B from the **"RNA-dependent interactome allows network-based assignment of RBP function"** publication were generated from the volcano plots obtained within this script.
-The script output's **plots for all RBP-baits** are included in the 01_CoreAnalysis_LFQ_Summary.pdf file, in the 02_KOscreen folder.
+The script output's **plots for all KO-RBP** are included in the 01_CoreAnalysis_LFQ_Summary.pdf file, in the 02_KOscreen folder.